acarrillo2019/liri-node-app/README.md

 # Liri-Node-App

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and renders data.

 - When user inputs command 'concert-this' and an artist's name, LIRI will return the artist's next concert information.